Kudo/react-native-v8/README.md

 Simply switch out `v8-android-jit` in the steps provided with the variant that you would like to use.

+## iOS Support (Experimented)
+We did have experimented iOS support.
+To adopt V8 for Xcodeproj gets a little complicated, so we have a pre-shaped template.
+Please check [react-native-template-v8](packages/react-native-template-v8/README.md) for more information.

 ## FAQ

 ### How to reduce APK size ?